 New Warehouse and Site Work: FFA also provided architectural design services for the demolition and replacement of an existing unreinforced masonry warehouse with a new prefabricated metal building replacement.
 The new 21,000 square-foot facility includes warehouse storage, office space, employee amenity space, a mezzanine, mechanical platform and a covered loading area.
 The interior spaces of the new structure are wood-framed with plywood wainscot lining the warehouse walls.
 LED lighting, clerestory windows and two skylights per structural bay provide ample light for the building.
 A large steel canopy with storefront system below frames the entrance.

-Maintenance Garage: After completing the two large-scale projects above at the Portland Service Center campus, FFA was again contracted by PGE to perform a feasibility study to determine if it was more cost effective to renovate or replace their existing maintenance garage.
+Maintenance Garage: After completing the two large-scale projects above at the Portland Service Center campus, FFA was again contracted to perform a feasibility study to determine if it was more cost-effective to renovate or replace their existing maintenance garage.
 As a result of this effort, the client ultimately decided on a new garage, which was completed in the spring of 2018.
-Basing the new building design on the information documented in the feasibility study, FFA and PGE worked closely together to plan a building which will be able to serve PGE’s fleet needs as it heads further into the 21st century.
+Basing the new building design on the information documented in the feasibility study, FFA worked closely with the client to plan a building that will serve their fleet needs into the 21st century.

 43,000 sf (building)

 21,000 sf (warehouse)

 10,000 sf (garage)

 LEED BD+C Gold for Essential Facilities (office building)